A Touch of Class (group): Post-disbandment

 The band members all pursue different activities post-disbandment; Egglestone runs a pilates studio in Australia, and Packham works as a carer.
 Murray and Salvi would together form a cover band, Démodé Trio, with Yvette Robinson in 2016.

 In 2019, Dutch-Moroccan DJ R3hab remade All Around the World (La La La), crediting ATC and collaborating with the group to make the remixed version.
-In 2021, American singer-songwriter Ava Max interpolated the song in her single My Head & My Heart.
+In 2021, American singer-songwriter Ava Max interpolated the song in her single "My Head & My Heart".

 In 2020, the original 4 members of the band reunited for a photo, while hinting that the band could reunite for the sake of performing for 90s music festivals.
 The group was intending to reunite for a tour before the outbreak of COVID-19.

-ATC was later reformed with entirely new members under the direction of Gabriela Gottschalk, a German choreographer, and would have its first performance in 2022.